mutaphysis/qml-tools/README.md

 All properties with bindings are instrumented, even the ones possibly using QV4Bindings or QCompiledBindings.

-An internal mapper containing the coverage data is created, and injected to the header of the file.
+A property containing the mapping of coverage to line data is created, and injected to the top of the component.

-Additionally a new QML plugin is added to the top of the QML file, this will be explained in the second part.
+Additionally a new QML plugin is added to the top of the QML file, for gathering runtime coverage data, this will be explained in the second part.

 Also a base coverage_data.json file is generated that will be filled during runtime.
 The js-code lines/columns are mapped to QML file line/columns for this file.
 This is done to prevent skipping files that are missed during runtime (eg. not loaded or touched at all).